-When analysing the cause of construction fires, the majority of cases are led back to on-site hot work.
+When analysing the cause of construction fires and looking at fire safety, the majority of cases are led back to on-site hot work.
 Hot working consists of cutting, soldering, brazing and welding operations actions and can also produce fumes, gases, flames, and heat.

 The top four practices which should always be considered when using hot work on-site are: